jumpingjoy/watchnationpro/index.md

 * Is it a square or round smartwatch display?
 * Is it a hybrid smartwatch model?
 * Does it have always on display?
-Always-On display might be a necessary feature for old women who might find it difficult to switch on display every time she needs it.
+Always-On display might be a necessary feature for older or elderly people who might find it difficult to switch on display every time they needs it.
 The downside of always on display is that it might drain the battery quite quickly.

 Check for the display size and clarity
 * Is it visible under bright sunlight?